jlcarrascof/Project-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Microverse as Organization for teaching me these new concepts and my two code reviewers so far:
+I would like to give thanks to Microverse as Organization for teaching me these valuable topics about Figma and FlexBox CSS.

-- Christian Biringanine @christianbiring1
-- Muneed Ul Rehman @muneebulrehman

-Without your feedback, this work couldn't be finished.
-Thank you, guys. 🙏

 <p align="right">(<a href="#readme-top">back to top</a>)</p>